-If the problem is in the tool, see the troubleshooting table in this manual.
-If the problem is in the power source, see the troubleshooting section of the power source instruction manual.
+If the problem is in the tool, refer to the troubleshooting table in this manual.
+If the problem is in the power source, refer to the troubleshooting section of the power source instruction manual.

 Problem Probable Cause Probable Remedy Tool does not operate.
 Improper power source.
 Verify that the power source meets the specifications.
-See the Specifications and Parts manual.
+Refer to the "Specifications" section.
 Hydraulic fluid level low.
 Check the fluid level.
 Check system for leaks.
 Incorrect hydraulic fluid viscosity.
 Use hydraulic fluid with the correct viscosity.
-See the Specifications and Parts manual.
-Chain brake may be engaged.
-Pull front shroud rearward to reset.
+Refer to the "Specifications" section.
 Tool operates slowly or erratically.
 Hydraulic fluid cold.
 Allow fluid to warm to the operat- ing temperature.
 Actuate the tool intermittently to reduce the warming time.
 Power source not adjusted correctly.
 Refer to the power source operator's manual.
 Set the flow and pressure to correspond with the tool.
 Hydraulic fluid level low.
 Check the fluid level.
 Check system for leaks.
 Air in the hydraulic system.
-See power source manufacturer's instructions for removing air from the system.
+Refer to power source manufac- turer's instructions for removing air from the system.
 Incorrect hydraulic fluid viscosity.
 Use hydraulic fluid with the correct viscosity.
-See the Specifications and Parts manual.
+Refer to the "Specifications" section.
 Trigger difficult to operate; trigger sticks when released.
 Dirt or gummy deposits on trigger or spool.
 Clean and lubricate trigger and trigger spool.
 Chain runs in wrong direction.
 Hose connections at tool are reversed.
 Depressurize hydraulic system.
 Switch the hose connections.